JamesHickers/Krynet-ports/README.md

 This project is licensed under the **GNU General Public License v3.0 (GPL-3.0)**.

-Under GPL-3.0, you may:
+You are free to:

-- Use the software
+- Use
-- Modify the source code
+- Modify
-- Distribute copies
+- Distribute
-- Distribute modified versions
+- Fork

-All derivative works must also comply with GPL-3.0.
+All derivative works must comply with GPL-3.0.

 See the `LICENSE` file for full terms.